-- Involve any prohibited activity (see Section 2.5.D.); - Interfere with the productivity of the employee or his or her co-workers; - Involve large file transfers or otherwise deplete system resources available for business purposes. - Employees, officers, elected officials, boards, commissions, committees, contracted and consulting services shall not have any expectations of privacy with respect to personal email system.
+- Involve any prohibited activity (see below); - Interfere with the productivity of the employee or his or her co-workers; - Involve large file transfers or otherwise deplete system resources available for business purposes. - Employees, officers, elected officials, boards, commissions, committees, contracted and consulting services shall not have any expectations of privacy with respect to personal email system.
 As e-mail is not private, employees shall avoid sending personal messages that are sensitive or confidential.